 How can we make cutting-edge science and STEM discoveries available to younger audiences?
 It’s important for the scientist of the 21st century to step outside the ivory tower of the laboratory and take a strong part in educating the public about the methods and the outcomes of the scientific process.
 Frontiers for Young Minds is an initiative that puts this idea into practice.

-The open access online scientific journal has an editorial board of kids that includes young people (from eight to 15) in writing and reviewing articles.
+The open access online scientific journal has an editorial board of kids that includes young people (from eight to 15) in reviewing articles.
 That could include anything from the personality of volcanoes to squid that are afraid of the dark to why the ice melts in Antartica.

 This has the benefit of enabling young people and scientists to work together, bringing kids into the world of scientific research – many of them for the first time – and offering active scientists a platform for reaching out to the broadest of all public.